-Evidence-based disease prevention and health promotion programs have become an aging network priority within North Carolina for several years, and the new requirement demonstrates a national commitment to these types of programs.
+Evidence-based disease prevention and health promotion programs have become an aging network priority within North Carolina for several years, and this requirement demonstrates a national commitment to these types of programs.
 In February 2012, Congressional appropriations mandated that Older Americans Act Title III-D funding for Fiscal Year 2012 be used only for programs and activities that have been demonstrated to be evidence-based.
-The U. S. Administration on Aging (AoA) uses graduated criteria known as "tiers" to define evidence-based interventions.
-Effective July 1, 2016, health promotion programs must meet the highest tier criteria.